Arts, Design & Culture Performing Arts

 - completed application form (SF26);

-- a copy of academic transcripts; and
+- a copy of academic transcripts and certificates; and